MaxPhenol/ioBroker.wlanthermo/README.md

 ### Configuration

 The adapter requires some basic configuration, available in the adapter settings via ioBroker's admin panel: hostname or IP address of your WLANThermo, as well as the user and password to access the device' web frontend.
-Once configured adapter reads WLANThermo's data via HTTP and stores it as states in ioBroker.
-There are also buttons available for eg. manual checks.
-Intervals and timeouts can get configured under Settings.
+When done, the adapter starts to work.
+Intervals and timeouts can get configured under "Settings" in the object tree (Objects tab).
-Under channels, one can find the information regarding the usually 8-12 temperature channels, along with ioBroker's alarms.
-The admin panel has more details available for each data field.

 ### Alarming

 Each time temperature updates come in, alarms are evaluated.
 Min/max as well as a general alarm for each channel.
-Users that just want to have one alarm for all channels as a kind of a summary might want to look into the channel named "global".
+The "global" channel is a kind of a summary of all channels, if you prefer just global alarming.
 Be aware of the following: after reset/startup, a channel remains inactive (active=false).
 Once the temperature gets above alarm_min, the channel gets active(=true).
-From now on, temp_min is used as the lower threshold for that channel.
+From then on, temp_min is used as the lower threshold for that channel.
 In other words: if the temperature falls below temp_min, an alarm is raised.
 This behaviour is the same as WLANThermo does it and allows temperature monitoring from the very beginning on.

 ### Monitoring